juanzdev/jekyll-now/_posts/2017-02-22-NeuralLanguageModelCaffe.md

 f.close()
 ```

-If you follow the code you can see that this simple script only save all our training data into an object called data and all our label data into an object called label, this is required by Caffe to know where to read data and labels.
+If you follow the code you can see that this script only save all our training data into an object called "data" and all our label data into an object called "label", this is required by Caffe to know where to read the data and the target labels.

-As you can see these files are all binary, now the next step is to start creating our neural network architecture in Caffe:
+The next step is create our neural network architecture in Caffe.

-2. Caffe NeuralNet training model definition
+2.Caffe neural net training model definition

-Creating a net in Caffe requires to write all the definition in prototxt files, these files have a JSON notation so is very easy to write them.
+To create a neural net in Caffe is necessary to write prototxt files, these files represent the neural net architecture and all the configurations required using a simple JSON notation.

-The first prototxt file we need to create will be called train_val.prototxt here we will store all the architecture for our neural network this includes all the layers and what types of neurons will have, also here we are going to define the data layer that will read our HDF5 files.
-This file is called train_val because here will be defined the architecture for the training phase as well as for the validation phase.
+The first prototxt file we need to create will be called train_val.prototxt, in this file we will store all the architecture for our neural network, this includes all the layers and what types of neurons will have, also in this file we are going to define the data layer that will read our HDF5 files.
+This file is called train_val because it will define the architecture for the training phase as well as for the validation phase:

 ```json
 name: "LanguageNet"